haframjolk/braglidir/README.md

 To mark a stressed syllable (áhersluatkvæði), left click on the appropriate vowel.
 You can remove the mark the same way.
 Stressed syllables are marked with a straight underline.

-To mark an unstressed syllable (áherslulaust atkvæði), right click or <kbd>control</kbd>-click (Mac only) on the appropriate vowel.
+To mark an unstressed syllable (áherslulaust atkvæði), right click or <kbd>Control</kbd>-click (Mac only) on the appropriate vowel.
 You can remove the mark the same way.
 Unstressed syllables are marked with a downwards curved underline.

-To split the poem into *kveður* (heavy feet and light feet), hold <kbd>shift</kbd> and left click on the character (space or non-space) you want to be the last in said *kveða*.
+To split the poem into *kveður* (heavy feet and light feet), hold <kbd>Shift</kbd> and left click on the character (space or non-space) you want to be the last in said *kveða*.
 The first *kveða* in a line will always be a *hákveða* (heavy foot), and the following *kveður* will alternate between *lágkveða* and *hákveða*.
 To remove a *kveða*, hold <kbd>shift</kbd> and left click on any character within said *kveða*.

 ![My awesome haiku, properly marked up](img/edited.png)

 ## Saving output

-**braglidir** is designed to output via your browser's printing dialog.
+**braglidir** is designed to output via your browser's print dialog.
 To save the output as a file, simply print the page to PDF.
 The gray background and space between characters will not be visible in the printed output.

 ![My awesome haiku, properly marked up and printed to a PDF](img/pdf-output.png)